sanger/stan-client/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+It will also watch for any changes in the GraphQL schema, or in the queries and mutations in the `graphql` directory.
+It will automatically rebuild the graphql TypeScript types on any change.
+See `yarn codegen` below for more details.

 ### `yarn start:msw`

 Runs the app in the development mode with MockServiceWorker enabled (see below).<br />